 Table of Contents

 Their design studio is located in the heart of old Tokyo.
-A well-decorated old Japanese-style house interior, which they created themselves from buying materials on the internet, makes you feel excited at its design and your back straight at the same time.
+A well-decorated old Japanese-style house interior, which they created themselves by buying materials on the internet, makes you feel excited at its design and your back straight at the same time.

 Monsho Uwaeshi – The Japanese Family Crest Artisans

-Shoryu Hatoba and Yoji Hatoba, the Japanese family crest artisans work at their studio in Ueno, Tokyo.
+Shoryu Hatoba and Yoji Hatoba, the Japanese family crest artisans, work at their studio in Ueno, Tokyo.

 The Shoryu’s first private exhibition was held at a historical archive in Vienna, Austria.
 They used to work only on a kimono, but their field is expanding.